continue-revolution/sd-webui-animatediff/docs/features.md

 Due to the introduction of sliding window attention, the processing time may be slightly increased compared to not using it.
 The "Size of sliding windows" parameter actually replaces "context batch size".
 To maintain consistency with the motion model training, it is recommended to set this value to 16.
 For a detailed explanation of each parameter, please refer to the documentation in the [original repository](https://github.com/AILab-CVC/FreeNoise).

+As both FreeInit and FreeNoise achieved by manipulating noise, they cannot be used together at present.

 | without FreeNoise | with FreeNoise (default params) |
 | --- | --- |
 | ![wo_FreeNoise](https://github.com/thiswinex/sd-webui-animatediff/assets/29111172/a9d1f72a-31ae-4213-9e85-9de4450b4aed) | ![w_FreeNoise](https://github.com/thiswinex/sd-webui-animatediff/assets/29111172/68a0ff8f-28fa-4d54-95f7-e439802d13b4) |